UP | HOME

 a xor FXb

 With --bsize, any Boolean subformula is counted as "1" in the total size.
 So F(a & b & c) would have Boolean-size 2.
 This type of size is probably a better way to classify formulas that are going to be translated as automata, since transitions are labeled by Boolean formulas: the complexity of the Boolean subformulas has little influence on the overall translation.
-Here are 10 random formula with Boolean-size 5:
+Here are 10 random formulas with Boolean-size 5:

 randltl -n -1 --tree-size=12 a b | ltlfilt --bsize=5 -n 10